-- 47. Under the foundation IRB approach, an AI should provide its own estimates of PD associated with each of its obligor grades, but should use supervisory estimates for other credit risk components (i.e. LGD, EAD and M15). - 48.
-Under the advanced IRB approach, an AI should provide its own estimates of PD, LGD and EAD and calculate M. - 49.
-In respect of SL under supervisory slotting criteria approach (see paragraph 16), an AI should apply the supervisory estimate of a risk-weight that is applicable to a supervisory rating grade (see paragraph 64) in calculating the risk-weighted amount of such SL.
+- 49. Under the foundation IRB approach, an AI should provide its own estimates of PD associated with each of its obligor grades, but should use supervisory estimates for other credit risk components (i.e. LGD, EAD and M21). - 50.
+Under the advanced IRB approach, an AI should provide its own estimates of PD, LGD and EAD and calculate M.